An All American Hero

 Well qualified geologists will tell you the Grand Canyon, as we know it today, is at least 5 to 6 million years old, the layers of sediment and rock samples providing the hard facts.
 But this can’t possibly be true when you consider the Earth is only 6,000 years young.
 The vastness of the Grand Canyon could only have been created by Paul Bunyan absent-mindedly dragging his heavy axe behind him, slicing the Earth open like a hot lightsaber through the soft underbelly of a tauntaun.

 Further evidence of Paul Bunyan can be found in the Great Lakes themselves.
-Paleoclimatologists and environmental scientists alike will make exaggerated claims of a mile thick sheet of heavy glacier ice scraping itself across the continent and carving a lakes basin so epic it’s been described as the nation’s fourth seacoast.
-This is also untrue as the constraint of timescales just don’t fit within the bounds of certainty.
+Paleoclimatologists and geologists alike will make exaggerated claims of a mile thick sheet of heavy glacier ice scraping itself across a region affected by an ancient magma plume that stretched and rifted the crust apart.
+The mighty ice sheets are assumed to have excavated the leftover soft sedimentary rock, carving a lakes basin so epic it’s been described as the nation’s fourth seacoast.
+All of this supposedly happening over a billion years, if you can believe that.
+Bullocks, I say!
+The constraint of timescales just don’t fit within the bounds of certainty.
 It was Paul Bunyan who dug those watering holes for Babe as they worked their way across the country, and that’s that.

 And then there’s the science of ecology which attributes wildfires and insufficient precipitation as the leading cause of woodless areas covering the Midwest’s prairie peninsula.
 Rubbish.
 Paul Bunyan was the lumberjack who logged the timber clear off that region, stumps and all.